Last Updated on

 8. Follow a Balanced Diet

-Feeling weak and tired postpartum is normal but that does not mean you do not pay attention to it.
+Feeling weak and tired after delivery is normal, but that does not mean you do not pay attention to it.
 You must eat healthy food and exercise to stay healthy and happy.
 Follow a balanced diet to ensure that you get the right amount of vitamins and nutrients to help you heal faster and gain your energy back.

 9. Stay Hydrated